espocrm/documentation/docs/administration/formula.md

 Returns the difference between two dates or datetimes.
 INTERVAL_TYPE can be 'years', 'months', 'days', 'hours', 'minutes'.
 Returns `null` if failure.
 The result will be negative if VALUE_1 < VALUE_2.

 #### datetime\addMinutes

 `datetime\addMinutes(VALUE, MINUTES)`

 Adds MINUTES to datetime VALUE.
 MINUTES can be negative.
+Returns a modified STRING value.

+Example:

+`$modifiedValue = datetime\addMinutes('2021-01-01 00:00', 10)`

 #### datetime\addHours

 `datetime\addHours(VALUE, HOURS)`

 Adds HOURS to datetime VALUE.
 HOURS can be negative.
+Returns a modified STRING value.

 #### datetime\addDays
 `datetime\addDays(VALUE, DAYS)`